 Your baby can start to observe and process information around them right from birth.
 By the age of two, they can recognize people and understand instructions after learning simple reactions to various stimuli and learning to differentiate colors.
 Since the surrounding environment and experiences influence these developments, this is the right age for toddlers to engage in different cognitive activities that encourage exploration and discovery.
 So, by involving children in these learning activities, you may help them accomplish these milestones and improve their sensorimotor experiences.

 Infographic: How Does Scribbling Aid In Toddler Cognitive Development?

 Most babies begin to scribble between 12 and 18 months of age.
 While scribbling doesn’t make much sense to adults, it provides toddlers sensory enjoyment and helps refine their fine motor skills such as grasping.
 Furthermore, it aids in their cognitive development, which often goes unnoticed.
 Our infographic highlights how scribbling contributes to a toddler’s cognitive development.

 1. Is exercising a cognitive activity?

 Yes, exercising can help improve cognitive function by promoting brain development, reducing stress, and releasing growth hormones.
 It is important to include exercise as a regular part of the routine to benefit from these cognitive benefits (10).

 2. What type of exercise is best for cognitive function?

-Cardio exercises such as running, dancing, skipping, and jumping can help improve brain function and aid in the children’s school performance and cognitive development.
-These activities also enhance your child’s learning, retention, analytical ability and focus (10).
+Cardio exercises like running, dancing, skipping, and jumping are ideal for improving brain function and cognitive development in children.
+These activities can also enhance learning, retention, analytical ability, and focus (11).

 - Children’s cognitive development begins within the first 24 months as they observe and pick up on the actions of people around them.